 Sitting in the saddle will soon become comfortable and second nature to you once you’ve been riding for a little bit.
 But until then, you can simply “fake it ’till you make it.”

-Western riding is meant to be very relaxed so you want to imagine your body sinking deep into the saddle and the weight of your legs dropping heavily into your feet as they’re in the stirrups.
+Western riding is very relaxed, so you want to imagine your body sinking deep into the saddle.

 You want to feel your horse’s movements with your hips and let your body fall into the natural rhythm of your horse.
-This doesn’t mean try and move your horse with your hips as your horse won’t like all the weird shifting weight on their back but rather just let yourself flow as naturally along as possible.
+This doesn’t mean try and move your horse with your hips as your horse won’t like all the weird shifting weight on their back.
+Instead, just let yourself flow as naturally along as possible.

 Saying this, relaxed doesn’t mean half-asleep.
-Make sure you keep alert and don’t let yourself slouch over with terrible posture like you’re falling asleep in a boring lecture or at work.
+Make sure you keep alert and don’t let yourself slouch over.
 Just try and imagine that you’re one with your horse.
+Imagine being your horse – ask yourself, what kind of rider would you want to have on your back?

 Tip 5: One hand only ladies and gents!